Skip to content

 Structural stop placement changes the question from "how much can I afford to lose?" to "where does this trade idea stop making sense?"
 These are very different questions.

 This isn't a mechanical rule applied blindly.
 It's a consequence of the trade logic.
-You entered because the iFVG inverted.
-If price fully reclaims that imbalance, the inversion failed.
-The stop is at the point of failure, not at an arbitrary distance from entry.
+You entered because the 3m rejected and confirmed direction.
+If price breaks back through the structure that confirmation built, the trigger failed.
+The stop sits at the point of failure, not at an arbitrary distance from entry.

 Why the SL Size Varies

-Because the stop is placed at the iFVG edge, not at a fixed distance, the SL in points will vary from trade to trade.
+Because the stop is placed at structure, not at a fixed distance, the SL in points will vary from trade to trade.

-A tight iFVG might produce a 10-point stop.
-A wide one might produce a 20-point stop.
+Tight 3m structure might produce a 10-point stop.
+A wider rejection might produce a 20-point stop.
 This is correct behavior.
 The market structure of each setup is different, and the stop should reflect that.

 Don't Move Your Stop Loss